Atishi-07/Modifiers.cdc/README.md

  Getting started-

-It starts by pasting the contracts.cdc to contracts 1 And pasting the scripts.cdc to scripts
+It starts by pasting the contracts.cdc to contracts 2 And pasting the scripts.cdc to script
-Then deploy and execute to 0x02
+Then deploy and execute to 0x01

 Authors